MT9799/Euclidea-Re-vival/README.md

 We're planning to bring the puzzles released by official and some other classic puzzles to Euclidea games, so that you can play these new levels in Euclidea.
 Just in time we need your help to complete this ambitious project and turn it into reality.
 Everyone is welcome!

-: Each level folder always contains a description, current optimal solutions and the gmt file code.
+: Each level folder always contains a description, current optimal solutions and the gmt file code (Solutions to Extra Puzzles are placed in a separate folder).

 Catalog of level packs:
 - Euclidea Weekly Puzzles